diaspora/diaspora/README.markdown

 4. **It's easy to use.** A collection of rake tasks simplifies development and makes deploying a cinch.
 5. **Get curated plugins.** Plugins are hand selected from the Jekyll community then tested and improved.

-## Get Setup
+## Getting Started

-[Fork Octopress](https://github.com/imathis/octopress), then open the console and follow along.

-    git clone (your repo url)

-    # Optionally add a branch for pulling in Octopress updates
+[Create a new repository](https://github.com/repositories/new) for your website then open up a terminal and follow along.
+If you plan to host your site on [Github Pages](http://pages.github.com) for a user or organization, make sure the repository is named `your_username.github.com` or `your_organization.github.com`.

+### Setting up Git

+    mkdir my_octopress_site
+    cd my_octopress_site
+    git init
     git remote add octopress git://github.com/imathis/octopress.git
+    git pull octopress master
+    git remote add origin (your repository url) git push origin master

+    # If you're using Github user or organization pages,
+    # rename the master branch to source and then push
+    git branch -m master source
+    git push origin source

+### Setting up Octopress
-Setup an [RVM](http://beginrescueend.com/) and install dependencies.
+<span>Next</span>, setup an [RVM](http://beginrescueend.com/) and install dependencies.

-    source .rvmrc
+    rvm rvmrc trust
     bundle install

     # Install pygments (for syntax highlighing)